 “You can’t eat that!”
 “Aren’t you allergic to sugar?”
 “Why do you wear a pace maker?”
 “What songs do you listen to on that?”
 “How many steps does your pedometer read?”
 “Please turn off your pager!”

 I am Julie Hooper and I have type 1 (insulin dependent, juvenile) diabetes mellitus.
 These are all misguided questions I get on a regular basis concerning my diabetes.
 Yes, I usually can eat that I just have to give myself insulin for it, because no I am not allergic to sugar, a class of soluble crystalline carbohydrates, which by the way exists in pretty many of the foods we eat.
 No, I don’t wear a pacemaker.
 I wish my pump could play music and count my steps but it can’t (Animas here’s an idea).
 Yes I can take it off I just have to unzip my pants first, and didn’t pagers become obsolete in the past five years particularly with the invention of smart phones?

 Over 1.6 million Americans are estimated to be living with type 1 diabetes in the United States, with close to 64,000 new diagnoses every year.
 More and more people have friends or family members with the disease, and less and less do I have to explain why I wear a silver thing that looks slightly like a pager on my hip.

 Type 1 Diabetes vs. Type 2 Diabetes

 In recent years, rates of type 2 diabetes have skyrocketed leading to the greatest public health concern of our generation.
-Type 1 diabetes and type 2 diabetes are different diseases that have different causes and are treated in a different manner.
+Type 1 diabetes and type 2 diabetes are different diseases that have different causes and are often treated differently.

 Type 1 diabetes mellitus (previously known as insulin-dependent, juvenile or childhood-onset) is an auto-immune disease, where the immune system attacks the pancreas, destroying the beta-cells that produce insulin, a hormone necessary in the absorption of glucose into cells for energy.
 In type 1 diabetes, production of insulin is halted completely.
 There is currently no known cause of this auto-immune disease and no cure, although there is a lot of hope in stem cell research.